-Engineering is the profession involved in designing, manufacturing, constructing, and maintaining of products, systems, and structures.
-At a higher level, there are two types of engineering: forward engineering and reverse engineering.
+Engineering is the profession of designing, manufacturing, constructing, and maintaining products, systems, and structures.
+There are two types of engineering: forward engineering and reverse engineering.

-The process of duplicating an existing component, subassembly, or product, without the aid of drawings, documentation, or computer model is known as reverse engineering.
+The process of duplicating an existing component, subassembly, or product--without the aid of drawings, documentation, or computer models-- is known as reverse engineering.

 Reverse engineering can be viewed as the process of analyzing a system to:

 - Identify the system's components and their interrelationships

 - Create representations of the system in an abstract or precise form

 - Create the physical representation of a system

 Reverse engineering is common in fields like: software engineering, entertainment, automotive, consumer products, microchips, chemicals, electronics, and mechanical designs.
 For example, when a new machine enters the market, competing manufacturers may buy one machine and disassemble it to learn how it was built and how it works.
 A chemical company may use reverse engineering to defeat a patent on a competitor's manufacturing process.
 In civil engineering, bridge and building designs are copied from past successes so there will be less chance of catastrophic failure.
 In software engineering, good source code is often a variation of other good source code.